Mapping Activation Space: Peeking Inside the Model

 • Translation and transfer.
 Languages, formats, and styles it barely saw during training suddenly become usable.

 • Multi-step reasoning traces.
-Following constraints, tracking entities, resolving ambiguity, and doing โ€œif-thenโ€ logic over several steps.
+Following constraints, tracking entities, resolving ambiguity, and doing “if-then” logic over several steps.

-The unsettling part is how these abilities appear.
+The unsettling part to me at least is how these abilities appear.

-These capabilities often appear as sharp thresholds, not gradual improvements.
+But the visible shift in capabilities with scale is hard to deny.
 A model at 10 billion parameters can’t do a task at all.
-Same architecture at 100 billion suddenly it can.
+Same architecture at 100 billion, suddenly it blooms into something new.

-Like a phase transition.
-Water isn’t “kind of ice” at 1ยฐC.
-It’s liquid.
-At 0ยฐC it snaps into something structurally different.
+water isn’t “kind of ice” at 1°C It’s still liquid.
+At 0°C it transforms into something structurally different.

 The researchers call these emergent capabilities, which is a polite way of saying “we didn’t plan this and we’re not entirely sure why it happens.”
-This is why people like Andrej Karpathy and Sam Altman openly say they don’t really understand the frontier models anymore.
+This is why people like Andrej Karpathy openly say they don’t fully understand frontier models.
+Meanwhile the CEOs selling them have every incentive to amplify that mystique

 A human didn’t code a reasoning module.
 The model needed to predict the next token in text that contained reasoning, so it built internal machinery that represents how reasoning works.
 Because that was the best strategy for getting the prediction right.